MarinkoBa/Hate-Speech-Classification/README.md

 - remove duplicate tweets and retweets
 - remove standard stopwords (english)
 - splitting into tokens
 - convert all tokens to lower case
-- convert data with TF-IDF to make it ready to use for ML-algorithms

 (mainly responsible Fabio Gebhard)

-#### In Progress:
+Originally converting the data with TF-IDF to make it ready to use for ML-algorithms was also part of the standard preprocessing that we wnated to use, but in order to be able to compare different weighting methods we decided to make this part of the classifer folder and use two methods for weighting: TFIDF and ConutVectorizer

 #### Train Classifier (01/18/2021)
 - train different classifier based on the train set (75% of the data set)